Kelly P.’s* jaw dropped when her mother-in-law opened the old-fashioned photo album she had just pulled out of her linen closet.

 That was in 2001.

 In the aftermath of a loss, dealing with the possessions a loved one left behind can be bewildering.
 “The inclination is to just freeze in a panic of uncertainty,” says Jennifer Carman, an accredited senior appraiser in Little Rock, Arkansas.
-The popular television shows about antique auctions and appraisals can contribute to that sense of uncertainty.
+Popular television shows about antique auctions and appraisals can contribute to that sense of uncertainty.
 “There’s this fear that they might become the fool who sells a priceless treasure at a yard sale.”

 “But if people blunder through the process, they can end up losing a lot of money,” warns historian and museum curator Mary Miley Theobald.
 Her book Stuff After Death was inspired by her rescue of a valuable piece of tarnished sterling silver from the throwaway pile at her late mother-in-law’s home.